Geology Determines Destiny

 We had gathered footage from the Teton Dam failure in 1976, the Mount St. Helen’s eruption in 1980, and the Borah earthquake in 1983.
 We received from one of the state's premier writers, Cort Conley, a reel of 1926 film of a miner panning for gold and the first documented boatmen and rafters on the Middle Fork of the Salmon River.

-Every major geological event mentioned in our hour-long program had to be covered with video that complemented the words of the script, in a way that made sense to the viewer at home struggling to pay attention to such an inscrutable subject.
+Every major geological event mentioned in our hour-long program had to be covered with video that complemented the words of the script, in a way that made sense to the viewer at home struggling to pay attention to such an inscrutable topic.

 ---------------------------------------

 I figured we needed a hook to draw in the unwilling.
-I counted myself in that category.
-I would rely upon my own short attention span to keep things moving.
+I counted myself in that category, so I would rely upon my own short attention span to keep things moving.
 Our archives contained footage of all kinds of recreationists enjoying the Idaho landscape, but we wanted something viewers hadn’t seen before.
 We decided to enlist a new group of athletes who enjoyed unusual activities.

-We joined several skiers who took us to the steep back side of Bruneau Dunes for some sand skiing on North America's tallest single-structured sand dune.
+We joined several skiers who took us to the steep back-side of Bruneau Dunes for some sand skiing on North America's tallest single-structured sand dune.

 We joined two of Idaho's world-class climbers at City of Rocks National Reserve.
 The granite spires have made the area a destination spot for face climbers around the world.
 Some of the expert routes are 600 feet in length.